 Colorado Hospital Utilization Data

-The Colorado Hospital Association (CHA) has made available the following hospital utilization data in an effort to provide consumers, health care organizations and other interested parties with timely and comparative hospital metrics.
+CHA has made available the following hospital utilization data in an effort to provide consumers, health care organizations and other interested parties with timely and comparative hospital metrics.
 The data also represents Colorado hospitals’ commitment to increasing transparency in health care.

 The information comes from CHA’s DATABANK, an online database program that collects self-reported hospital utilization and financial data from health care facilities on a monthly basis.
 Please note that not all CHA member hospitals currently utilize DATABANK.
 This list includes general/acute care hospitals in Colorado and does not include specialty facilities.